-All Salesforce Classic users will be automatically moved to Lightning experience on January 7, 2020.
-You will still be able to switch back to Classic, but it is a signal for all companies to hurry up with Salesforce Lightning migration.
-In this post, I want to explain why now is the right time to plan your migration to Lightning, how long might it take to transition to Lightning, and share a basic migration plan and useful resources.
+In this post, I want to explain why now is the right time to plan your migration from Salesforce Classic to Lightning, how long might it take to transition to Lightning, and share a basic migration plan and useful resources.

-Again, this update is not a forced transition, and you can still use Salesforce Classic, but it is an excellent time to check if your Org is ready for Lightning and start training your users.
+This update was not a forced transition, and you can still use Salesforce Classic, but it is an excellent time to check if your Org is ready for Lightning and start training your users.

 There are no official dates available when Salesforce will stop supporting its Classiс interface.
 Still, you don’t want to come to the office one day to learn that your Salesforce Org stopped working correctly, and your team has no idea how to follow their standard processes.